Associate MEMBERS

 5. Major Publications

-Riffaud, T., Lapeyronie, B. (2023).Self-Organization in Sports: Challenges and Methods.
+Riffaud, T., Lapeyronie, B. (2023).Self-Organization in Sports: Issues and Methods.
 Voiron: Presses universitaires du sport.

 Riffaud, T., Le Roux, N., Perera, E. (2022).Sports Tourism, Regions, and Societies.Grenoble: Elya Editions.